Doylestown, Pennsylvania: 19th century

+20th century

 In the early 20th century, Doylestown became best known to the outside world through the "Tools of the Nation-Maker" museum of the Bucks County Historical Society.
 Henry Chapman Mercer constructed the reinforced concrete building in 1916 to house his collection of mechanical tools and utensils.
 Upon his death in 1930, Mercer also left his similarly constructed home Fonthill and adjacent Moravian Pottery and Tile Works, to be operated as a museum.
 The home was left on the condition that his housekeeper be allowed to live there for the rest of her life.
 She lived there and gave tours until the mid-1970s.

 In 1916, Doylestown Country Club was established and still operates a private golf course and caddy program.

 By 1931, the advent of the automobile and improved highway service had put the last trolley line out of business as Doylestonians used the automobile as the primary means of travel within the region.
-The Great Depression took its toll, as many grand old houses constructed a century earlier fell into disrepair.
-During the 1930s, the Borough also expanded its land area to the north by admission of the tract known as the Doylestown Annex.
+The Great Depression took its toll on Doylestown; many grand old houses constructed a century earlier fell into disrepair.
+During the 1930s, the borough also expanded its land area to the north by admission of the tract known as the Doylestown Annex.

-In the decade following World War II, Doylestown's business community boomed.
+In the decade following World War II, however, Doylestown's business community boomed.
 During the 1940s, streets were paved for the first time in two decades and parking meters were introduced downtown in 1948.
 However, the postwar housing boom did not begin in earnest until the 1950s, when 550 new homes were built.
-The housing boom continued into the 1960s and 1970s, as more than 1,600 new homes were built during those decades and the Borough's population grew from 5,917 in 1960 to 8,717 in 1980.
+The housing boom continued into the 1960s and 1970s, as more than 1,600 new homes were built during those decades and the borough's population grew from 5,917 in 1960 to 8,717 in 1980.

-As with many small towns across the country, the growth of the postwar decades also brought a new competitor to the downtown business district, the shopping mall.
-By the 1960s, the toll could be seen in Doylestown by the numerous vacant buildings and dilapidated storefronts in the center of town.
-The Bucks County Redevelopment Authority responded with a federal urban renewal scheme that called for the demolition of 27 historic buildings.
+By the 1960s, the competition presented by the emergence of shopping malls proved detrimental to many local Doylestown businesses, resulting in vacant buildings and dilapidated storefronts.
+Bucks County Redevelopment Authority responded with a federal urban renewal scheme that called for the demolition of 27 historic buildings.
 The local business community objected to such wholesale clearance and responded with its own plan called Operation '64, the Doylestown Plan for Self-Help Downtown Renewal.
 This private initiative was successful in saving Doylestown's old buildings and historic character, while improving business at the same time.
 One historic landmark that could not be saved was the 80-year-old courthouse and clock tower, which was replaced by the present county complex in the early 1960s.